Caching with ASP.NET Core

 }

-Now, let’s create a new GetOrSetValueAsync() extension method to use the distributed cache.
+Now let’s create a new GetOrSetValueAsync() extension method to use IDistributedCache instead.

-This time, you need asynchronous methods to retrieve and store items.
-These methods are GetStringAsync() and SetStringAsync().
-Also, you need a serializer to cache objects.
-We are using Newtonsoft.Json.
+This time, we need the GetStringAsync() and SetStringAsync() methods.
+Also, we need a serializer to cache objects.
+Let’s use Newtonsoft.Json.

 public static class DistributedCacheExtensions